-If you are registering for a variable credit hour course, the credit hours for the course will be highlighted.
-Click on the credit hour value and enter the desired credit hours which should match what is recorded on your plan of study.
+When registering for a variable credit hour course, the credit hours for the course must match what is recorded on your plan of study.
+Click on the credit hour value and enter the desired credit hours.

 Minimum Continuous Enrollment

 Graduate Students who have completed their course work and are working on their project, thesis, and/or capstone are using university facilities and services (i.e., the library, health services, computer services, laboratories, consult with faculty, apply for graduation, etc.) must register for a minimum of one graduate credit hour each semester, excluding summer terms.
 Students who do not enroll for any course work for more than two academic semesters (excluding summer) will have their matriculation closed and will be required to apply for readmission.
 Students who apply for graduation during the summer term must also be registered for a minimum of one graduate credit hour.
 Access to certain other facilities and services, such as the Student Recreation Center and parking, will require additional user fees.